On my photo tours I hear a lot of foreigners saying:

 Few other things why I prefer forint to the EUR / USD…

 Forint notes have equal sizes.
-Unlike the euro, where the 5 euro bill is so much smaller than the 100 bill.
+Unlike the euro, where the 5 Euro bill is so much smaller than the 100 bill.
 The 100 EUR bill is so wide, that it doesn’t even fit into a normal wallet!

 Whereas the hungarian forint notes have equal sizes (154 x 70 mm).